 Rabbi Ori is married and a father of six.

-Born in Jerusalem in 1950, Rabbi Dreyfus studied at Yeshivat Kerem BeYavne and Yeshivat Ha-Kotel, where he met Rav Shagar, z”l, who became a close friend and colleague.
+Born in Jerusalem in 1950, Rabbi Dreifuss studied at Yeshivat Kerem BeYavne and Yeshivat Ha-Kotel, where he met Rav Shagar, z”l, who became a close friend and colleague.
 Together, in 1996, they established Yeshivat Siach Yitzhak.
-Rabbi Dreyfus served as the rabbi of Beit Yatir and has taught at many institutions of Torah learning, among them Netiv Meir, Birkat Moshe (Ma’ale Adumim), The Jerusalem Women’s College (Michlala) and many more.
+Rabbi Dreifuss served as the rabbi of Beit Yatir and has taught at many institutions of Torah learning, among them Netiv Meir, Birkat Moshe (Ma’ale Adumim), The Jerusalem Women’s College (Michlala) and many more.
 He has published many halakhic responsa in different forums, as well as many articles.

 His books include: